 Contact Your Insurance Company

 It’s important to notify your insurance carrier as soon as you can after a wreck to inform them that you have been involved in an auto accident and that you are not at fault.
-Unfortunately, it is up to the at-fault driver to notify his or her insurance company of the incident, and as you may imagine, this seldom occurs.
-Because the at-fault driver, their insurance company, and/or another responsible third party will be liable for damages, it is important to contact your own auto insurance company and provide them with the at-fault driver’s insurance information and contact information, as well as a police report number to get started on your claim.
+Unfortunately, it is up to the at-fault driver to notify their insurance company of the incident, and as you may imagine, this seldom occurs.
+Because the at-fault driver, their insurance company, or another responsible third party will be liable for damages, it is essential to contact your own auto insurance company and provide them with the at-fault driver’s insurance information and contact information, as well as a police report number to get started on your claim.

-The benefits of contacting your insurance company while at the scene of the accident include quickly starting on your claim, plus find out what information you can collect that will expedite the process, such as what additional documents are needed.
+The benefits of contacting your insurance company while at the scene of the accident include quickly starting on your claim plus finding out what information you can collect that will expedite the process, such as what additional documents are needed.

-If someone hit you and you or another are physically able, you should take photos of your vehicle as well as the other driver’s vehicle from all angles.
+If someone hits you and you or another are physically able, you should take photos or video of your vehicle as well as the other driver’s vehicle from all angles.
 This will allow you to prove points of impact that will solidify the other driver’s fault.
 Additional information to collect from the scene includes: